cristianecarneiro/data-cleaning-pandas/README.md

 - Case Number.1: shark attack ID (to be evaluated if consistent with first column)
 - Case Number.2: (to be evaluated if consistent with first column)
 - original order: order's in which the attacks occured

-### Files Tree
-- clean.ipynb: log of data cleaning techniques used
-- analysis.ipynb : data that validates the conclusions based initial hypotesis

-### To Do's (to be deleted)
-- Explore the data and write down what you have found you can use: df.describe(), df["column"], etc.
-- Use at least 5 data cleaning techniques inside a file named clean.ipynb null values, columns drop, duplicated data, string manipulation, apply fn, categorize, regex, etc.
-- Show data that validates the conclusions based on your hypoteses in a file named analysis.ipynb